When is The Umbrella Academy season two released on Netflix? What’s it about?

 — Umbrella Academy (@UmbrellaAcad) April 2, 2019

-It’s presently not clear when season two will likely be launched, though showrunner Steve Blackman has beforehand mentioned it takes “around 18 months” to make every collection which might tip season two into the latter half of 2020.
+It’s presently not clear when season two will probably be launched, though showrunner Steve Blackman has beforehand mentioned it takes “around 18 months” to make every sequence which may tip season two into the latter half of 2020.

 season 2 coming via ???? pic.twitter.com/UkS3J7idTO